 The strategy+business Collection: Don’t Blame Your Culture

-This article is featured in the new strategy+business app “Don’t Blame Your Culture,” available for Apple devices.
+This article is featured in the strategy+business app “Don’t Blame Your Culture,” available for smartphone and tablet devices.
 The app pulls together s+b’s best writing on organizational culture and change, featuring Jon Katzenbach, TV chef Jamie Oliver, former P&G CEO A.G.
 Lafley, and more, explaining why companies resist wholesale change, and how to make the most of the culture you have.

 To download, select your device: